-Kassel - the fairy tale forge of the Brothers Grimm
+Kassel – the fairytale town of the Brother’s Grimm

-Sleep in our affordable B&B Hotel Kassel-City and experience this exciting city.
-Visit one of the most beautiful rococo palaces in Germany and marvel at the exhibition inside.
-During a hike through the Bergpark Wilhelmshöhe, you can visit, for example, the Wilhelmshöhe Castle, the Löwenburg or the impressive Hercules statue.
-Kassel's museum landscape also has a lot to offer, for example the Grimm Museum or the Natural History Museum.
+Stay at our affordable B&B Hotel Kassel-City and experience this exciting city.
+Visit one of Germany’s most beautiful Rococo castles, and marvel at its ornate interior exhibitions.
+On a hike through the Wilhelmshöhe mountain park, you can visit the Wilhelmshöhe and Löwenburg castles as well as the impressive Hercules fountain.
+Kassel also has a number of museums to offer, for example the Grimm Museum and the Natural History Museum.

 B&B Hotels in Kassel — In the heart of Germany

-The city of northern Hesse is the third largest city in the state of Hesse and, with 200,000 inhabitants, the third largest metropolis in this area.
-The city shows itself in green and naturally manageable beauty.
-With its green algae and the mountain park, the Wilhelmshöhe is one of the most beautiful in Europe.
-The baroque bridge that can be found there was voted a World Heritage Site in 2013, which only underlines its uniqueness.
+The big city of North Hesse is the third largest city in the state of Hesse and, with 200,000 inhabitants, the third largest metropolis in this area.
+The city shows itself in green and, of course, manageable beauty.
+With its green algae and mountain park, Wilhelmshöhe is one of the most beautiful in Europe.
+The baroque bridge that can be found there was chosen as a World Heritage Site in 2013, which only underlines its uniqueness.

-The mountain park extends well over 2 square kilometers in the so-called Habichtswald.
-Whoever visits this place is in Europe's largest mountain park.
-Such a park amazes each of its guests, even the construction lasted no less than an amazing 150 years.
-Construction began at the end of the 17th century - there are fountains, various water points and even a waterfall.
+The mountain park extends well over 2 square kilometers in the Habichtswald.
+Anyone visiting this place will find themselves in Europe's largest mountain park.
+Such a park amazes every one of its guests - even its construction took no less than an amazing 150 years.
+Construction began at the end of the 17th century.
+Fountains, various water points and even a waterfall can be found here.

-Regardless of the reason for your visit to Kassel, whether for a business trip or a family trip, our B&B Hotel Kassel-Süd with its 74 rooms in a new design has ideal beds for our guests.
-In our accommodations you will find free high-speed WiFi and Sky TV and, if you are arriving by car, you have the option of parking in one of our free parking spaces (subject to availability).
+No matter what reason you are visiting Kassel for, whether as a business trip or a family trip, our B&B Hotel Kassel-Süd with its 74 rooms in a new design has ideal beds for our guests.
+In our accommodation, you will find free high-speed Wi-Fi and Sky TV, and if you arrive by car, you have the option of parking in one of our free parking spaces (subject to availability).

-In the Karlsaue State Park, you can explore an extensive landscape park that is not far from the center.
-People of all backgrounds gather here, stroll, engage in activities and spread out over the 150 acres that this park has to offer.
-The sight of this park never ceases to amaze guests and the ideal paths within the park attract many visitors every day with ample opportunities for walking.
-There are few parks in Germany that offer such an atmosphere to your visit - almost as if you have traveled a few years into the past.
+In the Karlsaue State Park, you can explore an extensive landscaped park that is not far from the center.
+People of all backgrounds come together here, walk, do activities and spread out over the 150 hectares that this park has to offer.
+The view of this park never ceases to amaze guests and the ideal paths within the park attract many visitors every day with rich walks.
+There are only a few parks in Germany that provide such an atmosphere for your visits — almost as if you had traveled a few years back in time.

-In the immediate vicinity of this is the B&B Hotel Kassel-City for our guests with modern rooms in a central location and friendly service.
-Here you have the opportunity to choose between single rooms, double rooms and family rooms.
-If you arrive by car, it is possible to use one of our free parking spaces (subject to availability).
+For our guests, the B&B Hotel Kassel-City offers modern rooms in a central location and friendly service.
+Here you can choose between single rooms, double rooms and family rooms.
+If you are travelling by car, it is possible to use one of our free parking spaces (subject to availability).

-The Wilhelmshöhe train station in Kassel is just 5 km away from our hotel via the Wilhelmshöher Allee and is therefore centrally located in the city.
-In our accommodations you will find free WiFi online access including Sky TV and air conditioning.
+The Wilhelmshöhe train station in Kassel is just 5 km away from our hotel via Wilhelmshöher Allee and is therefore centrally located in the city.
+In our accommodation you will find free Wi-Fi online access including Sky TV and air conditioning.

-Kassel in focus: cultural wealth and art treasures
+Kassel in focus: Cultural wealth and artistic treasures

-Visitors to Kassel rave about the variety of art collections that can be found, for example, in the documenta, one of the largest international exhibitions.
-Above all, contemporary culture can be admired here, and so hundreds of thousands of visitors meet in Kassel every year.
-The documenta in the city contains works of art from past decades and is also a modern, appealing experience for the eye — making a visit to the documenta city almost a must for city trip lovers.
+Visitors to Kassel rave about the variety of art collections that can be found, for example, in “Der Documenta”, one of the largest international exhibitions.
+Contemporary culture in particular can be admired here, and so hundreds of thousands of visitors meet in Kassel every year.
+“Die Documenta” in the city contains works of art from past decades and is also a modern-appealing experience for the eye — making a visit to the “Documenta” city almost a must for city trip lovers.

-The Grimm World exhibition houses everything that the German fairy tales have to tell, such as Little Red Riding Hood, Snow White or Mother Hulda - the museum for this is in Kassel and the resulting collection is as unique as it is rare.
-Other art collections can be admired at Schloss Wilhelmshöhe, and it houses over 500 creative works dating back to the 17th century.
+The Grimmwelt exhibition houses everything German fairy tales have to tell, such as Little Red Riding Hood, Snow White or Mrs. Holle — the museum is on this in Kassel and the resulting collection is as unique as it is rare.
+More art collections can be admired at Wilhelmshöhe Palace and it houses over 500 creative works that date back to the 17th century.

-Until it was completely devastated in the war, the old town of Kassel was one of the most important in Central Europe.
-Irrespective of its consequences, Kassel still offers a lot of architectural history and things worth seeing.
-One of the oldest buildings is the old Gothic Church of the Brothers.
-Construction began around the 13th century and after the church was completed it was first used by the Carmelites.
+Until it was completely devastated during the war, the old town of the historic residential city of Kassel was one of the most important in Central Europe.
+However, regardless of its misfortunes, Kassel still offers a lot of architectural history and sights to see today.
+The Old Gothic Brethren Church is one of the oldest buildings.
+Construction began around the 13th century.
+It was first used by the Carmelites in the 18th century and after the church was completed.

-But that's not all, Kassel has the largest urban square in Germany, Friedrichsplatz, with many restaurants and bistros.
-The Druselturm towering over 40 meters, which is one of the rare medieval buildings in Kassel.
-It was once surrounded by Kassel's city fortifications, and today, together with the Gothic Zwehrenturm, it is the only remnant of the former protective wall.
-A little further away is today's Karlskirche.
-This baroque church is characterized by its octagonal structure.
-But the carillon, which consists of a total of 47 bells, also inspires many visitors.
+But that's not all, Kassel has the most extensive urban square in Germany, Friedrichsplatz, with many restaurants and bistros.
+The Drusel Tower, which rises over 40 meters, is one of the rare medieval buildings in Kassel.
+It was once surrounded by Kassel's city fortifications, although together with the Gothic Zwehr Tower, it is now the only remnant of the former protective wall.
+A little further from this is today's St. Charles Church.
+This baroque church is characterized by its eight-sided structure.
+But the glockenspiel, which consists of a total of 47 bells, also inspires many visitors.

-If you would like to experience the city with all its diverse offers, you have the opportunity to receive discounts on various activities with the KasselCard.
-Discounts on city tours, guided tours, museums and much more are among the options available within the card.
-Find out more online about KasselCard or directly at the tourist information.
+If you would like to experience the city with all its diverse offers, you can use the KasselCard to receive discounts on various activities.
+Discounts for city tours, guided tours, museums and much more are among the options available within the card.
+You are welcome to find out more online via KasselCard or directly at the tourist information office.